-Venture financing.
-As a requirement for financing, venture capitalists will formally restructure the Board of the Company.
+If VCs invest, as a requirement for financing, they will formally restructure the Board.
 At this point, it is no longer a start-up.
 The entrepreneurial drive of the founders and senior management are now focused formally by the oversight of a professional Board.
-The VCs will typically take one or two seats on a Board of five directors, and look to have additional independent directors appointed.
+The VCs will typically take one or two seats on a Board of five directors and look to have additional independent directors appointed.
 The founders will be limited to one seat, that reserved for the President and CEO.

 Recruiting independent professional directors can start any time.
-As noted above, if the company is raising angel funds, it will become a priority once Angels have invested, and will be an absolute requirement when Venture Capitalists invest.
+As noted above, if the company is raising angel funds, it will become a priority.
+If the company raises venture capital, the VCs will insist on restructuring the Board.
 The earlier the company recruits Directors, the more likely they are to have ones which provide the skill sets and experience they need, rather than being subject to the appointees of investors, who may not have the same priorities.
 Again, virtual companies may be able to bootstrap their growth without external financing and can avoid restructuring required by investors.
 Nonetheless, it is prudent to appoint experienced directors to advise the company.

 Since the number of directors to be appointed is limited, the range of skills and experiences can be grouped into the following three categories, each of which should be represented on the Board:

-Reputation Director: A reputation director is an independent which provides "name" recognition.
-This is someone with relevant industry experience according to the Board Skills Matrix developed for your company, and is well known in the community.
+- Reputation Director: A reputation director is an independent which provides “name” recognition.
+This is someone with relevant industry experience according to the Board Skills Matrix developed for your company and is well known in the community.
 He needs to be active in sourcing opportunities and opening doors.
-His presence provides Board validation and thus validation for the company.
+His presence provides validation for the company.
 He often plays an instrumental role in introducing potential investors to the company.

-Active Director: The Active Director is usually the Chairman of the Board.
+- Active Director: The Active Director is usually the Chairman of the Board.
 He drives the Board to ensure that it is functional and accountable.
 One of the huge failings of early-stage company Boards is that no one has the responsibility for ensuring that the Board executes its fiduciary duty.
 If the Directors are too busy, not close enough, and not engaged, then they are not sufficiently informed or motivated to hold management accountable.
 Often, the Boards are then driven by the management and founders, particularly if they hold the majority of the equity.
-In this case, the Board may "look good" but is ineffective at its primary task.
+In this case, the Board may appear to be strong, but is ineffective at its primary task.

 It may well be the case that the engagement of the Active Director or Chairman is crucial for ensuring that the Board stays focused and provides the mentorship and oversight to management which might make the difference between success and failure.
 This is one of the pivotal reasons for assembling these Board documents and philosophies.